Welding

 Filler

-in the selection of nickel alloys the filler metal should have similar chemistry
+of nickel alloys the filler metal should have similar chemistry composition to

-composition to the base metal to be welded.
-The 600 series nickel chrome and nickel-
+the base metal to be welded.
+The 600 series nickel chrome and nickel- iron - chrome

-iron - chrome alloys can end up with that austenitic problem caused by carbide
+alloys can end up with that austenitic problem caused by carbide precipitation

-weld consumables, additions of columbian or titanium are added to specific filler
+additions of columbian or titanium are added to specific filler metals such as

-metals such as the popular Inconel 625 are used to help stabilize the welds and
+the popular Inconel 625 are used to help stabilize the welds and minimize the

 MIG welding remember you will get greater current density (less sluggish welds)